toucansites/try-o-template/contents/posts/markdown-basic2/index.md

 featured: false
 ---

-# Markdown Basics 2 - Links, Images, and Tables
+# Markdown Basics - Links, Images, and Tables

-Markdown allows you to include links, images, and tables in your documents with simple syntax.
+Markdown makes it easy to add links, images, and tables to your documents using simple syntax.

 ---